Provo Headquater

 Background

-The TTP is an international group of individuals from schools, colleges, and universities that use OpenText technology in their IT implementations.
+The TTP is an international group of individuals who use Novell, NetIQ, Attachmate, MicroFocus and OpenText technology in their IT implementations.
 The TTP was started in the mid-1980s with three universities whose goal was to share their networking experiences among themselves, and with the company, in order to leverage the knowledge of their diverse computing environments and give feedback to product teams.
 It has now grown to be a comprehensive group of thousands of experienced education customers who share information with each other, the software developers and groups within the company.
 TTP members have considerable input into the company software development processes.

 Mission Statement

-Our mission is to connect, form, and extend bonds between members of our global technology community to foster honest, informed conversations in order to promote high quality computing environments that advance the goals of academic institutions.
+Our mission is to connect, form, and extend bonds between members of our global technology community to foster honest, informed conversations in order to promote high quality computing environments that advance the goals of their organisations.

 The Primary Goals of the TTP are to